-To demo debug process in eclipse with Tomcat, we need to create an index.jsp file, this file also included in the welcome file list.
+To demo debug process in eclipse with Tomcat, we need to create an index.jsp file, this file also included in the web application’s welcome file list.

 - Change the jsp file name to index.jsp.
-Click Next, click Finish.
+Click Next then click the Finish button.

-- Open index.jsp and write below code into it.
-These java code will get current time in a long integer variable and print it out in the page.
+- Open index.jsp and write the below source code into it.
+This java code will get the current time in a long integer variable and print it out on the page.